faraji-ombonya/portfolio/articles/using-dictionaries-to-solve-neat-little-problems-in-python.md

 }
 ```

-Then use the dictionary to pick the correct serialize at runtime and using the
+Then, use the dictionary to pick the correct serializer at runtime and use the
 generic serializer as a fallback.

 ```